morulus/postcss-import-sub/readme.md

 1. Conditions in which cases a rule should work.
 To do this, you specify a regular expression for _id_ (query string), _base_ (path to module which requires resource), or _module_ (resolved path by postcss-import).

-For example, you have `style.css` inside component folder `app/components/Button`, which imports `colors.css`.
+For example, you have `style.css` inside directory `app/components/Button`, which imports `colors.css`.

 ```css
 @import "colors.css";